 Cars have so many features that we sometimes forget the best solutions are often the simplest.
-Check out some of these life hacks for car travel, driving, parking and looking after your vehicle that don’t require fancy devices or expensive accessories.
+Check out some of these life hacks for car travel, driving, parking and looking after your vehicle that doesn’t require fancy devices or expensive accessories.

 GPS – Whether you go for a Navman or use the map app on your phone, travelling by GPS prevents you from getting lost and often saves fuel by taking you the fastest, most efficient route.

 Boost Your Remote – You won’t believe this one until you try it, but you can boost the distance of your car remote with your head.
 If you forgot to lock the car and you’re a few metres out of range, press the remote underneath your chin and your head will amplify the signal.
 Seriously, try it!

 Pizza Warmers – If you’re picking up hot pizza, or any other takeaway food.
 Keep it hot by turning on the passenger seat warmer.